 Did you know that quetzals are Guatemala’s national bird?
 They also inspired Guatemala’s currency – the Quetzal (Q)!

 These birds are so beautiful and unique, with bold and majestic colors.
-They live in humid highland climates, so Lake Atitlán is actually a great spot to birdwatch for quetzals.
+They live in humid highland climates, so Lake Atitlán is actually a great place for spotting quetzals.

-You can go birding in the forest by Santiago Atitlán, on the slopes of Tolimán volcano, with a professional birding guide.
+You can go birdwatching in the forest by Santiago Atitlán, on the slopes of Tolimán volcano, with a professional birding guide.

 14. Learn the History of Lake Atitlán at the Tzunun’Ya Museum

 The museum only costs Q35 to tour and takes around 20-30 minutes, so it’s both a quick and budget-friendly thing to do in Lake Atitlán – and one that offers so much value, too!
-As a bonus, you’ll receive a printed letter indicating your Maya symbol, based upon your birthdate according to the Maya calendar.
+As a bonus, you’ll receive a printed letter indicating your Maya symbol, based on your birth date according to the Maya calendar.

 15. Jump Off the Dock in San Marcos